Famous birds of Costa Rica

 A Rufous hummingbird visits a flower

 As hummingbirds are common in Costa Rica, there is a Hummingbird garden dedicated to them in Selvatura Park.
-In many destinations, you see these birds up close to their feeders, one of them being La Paz Waterfall Gardens.
+In many destinations, you see these birds up close to their feeders, including La Paz Waterfall Gardens.

 4. Kingfishers